teleprint-me/py.gpt.prompt/docs/research/genesis.md

 ## The Loss Function Analogy

-1. **Market Price**: Comparable to an input or parameter value in machine learning used for predictions.
-In the context of the Value Averaging strategy, it denotes the buying or selling price.
+1. **Market Price (Input Layer)**: This serves as the input feature in the machine learning analogy.
+In the context of the Value Averaging strategy, it refers to the current market price at which assets can be bought or sold.

+   **In Depth**: This price can fluctuate due to various factors such as market demand, economic indicators, or geopolitical events.
+Similarly, in machine learning, input features may come from different sources and can be variable.

-2. **Target Value (Label)**: In machine learning, it's the actual outcome we aim to predict.
-In the Value Averaging strategy, it signifies the desired investment value at each interval (Current Target).
+2. **Target Value (Target Label)**: In machine learning, this is the ground truth or the outcome that the model aims to predict.
+In the context of Value Averaging, it's the predetermined investment value for a specific time interval, often referred to as the "Current Target."

+   **In Depth**: This value can be set based on investment goals and risk tolerance, akin to how labels are established in a supervised learning context.

-3. **Current Value (Prediction)**: In Value Averaging, this is the actual investment value at a given time.
-In machine learning, it corresponds to the model's prediction based on input features (Market Price).
+3. **Current Value (Model Prediction)**: In the Value Averaging strategy, this represents the actual investment value at a given interval.
+In machine learning, it is akin to the model's prediction based on input features (Market Price).

+   **In Depth**: Just as a model's prediction may not perfectly align with the actual label, the Current Value may deviate from the Target Value, necessitating adjustments.

-4. **Trade Amount (Loss)**: This draws a parallel to the loss function.
-In Value Averaging, the Trade Amount represents the difference between the Current Target (Label) and the Current Value (Prediction).
-In machine learning, this difference mirrors the loss, indicating the deviation between prediction and actual target.
+4. **Trade Amount (Loss)**: This term draws a parallel with the loss function in machine learning.
+It represents the delta between the Current Target and the Current Value, signifying the amount needed to align the investment with the predetermined strategy.

+   **In Depth**: In machine learning, loss quantifies how far off the model's prediction is from the actual label.
+In Value Averaging, the Trade Amount serves a similar purpose, indicating how much additional investment or divestment is needed to meet the Target Value.

+5. **Order Size (Output Layer)**: In the context of Value Averaging, this term signifies the amount of the asset to be bought or sold to achieve the Target Value, calculated based on the Market Price and Trade Amount.
+In machine learning, it can be analogous to the output layer where the final prediction is made.

+   **In Depth**: In machine learning, the output layer transforms the model's internal representations into the final prediction.
+Similarly, the Order Size transforms the strategy into actionable buy or sell orders, thereby becoming the final 'output' of the Value Averaging strategy.

+### Mathematical Representation

 Now, let's explore this concept mathematically:

-### Mathematical Representation

 In Value Averaging: